 When it comes to lucrative opportunities, the textile industry is every entrepreneur’s dream.
 Positioned as one of the largest players in the local market, this industry is thriving and shows no signs of slowing down.
-In this article, we break down what you’ll need to do if you wish to start a business in the textile and garments industry.
+In this article, we break down what you’ll need to do if you wish to start a textile business in the UAE.

 1. Select a trade name

-Since you’ve already decided on your economic activity, the next step is to select an appropriate trade name for your business.
+Since you’ve already decided on your economic activity, the next step is to select an appropriate trade name for your a textile business in the UAE.
 Trade names should be chosen carefully as it stands as the company’s identity.
 Moreover, the trade name chosen must be in compliance with the UAE’s laws regarding business names.
 Some of the rules to keep in mind include: